When it comes to regulating blood sugar, we often hear that coming up with breakfast ideas is a challenge.

 Remember, the nutrient that influences your blood sugar levels the most is carbohydrates.
 So the solution is to cut down on the carbs to get a better after-meal reading.

-Mixed veggie egg scramble – 11g carbs, 249 calories, 4g fiber
+Mixed veggie egg scramble (recipe below) – 11g carbs, 249 calories, 4g fiber

 …with 1/2 avocado, diced – 8.5g carbs, 160g calories, 7g fiber